What Are The Differences Between AWS Redshift Spectrum vs AWS Athena?

 - Athena is great for simpler interactive queries, while Spectrum is more oriented towards large, complex queries.

-- The cost for both is the same at $5 per compressed terabyte scanned, however with Spectrum, you must also consider the Redshift compute costs.
+- The cost for both is the same.
+They run $5 per compressed terabyte scanned, however with Spectrum, you must also consider the Redshift compute costs.

 - Both use AWS Glue for schema management, and while Athena is designed to work directly with Glue, Spectrum needs external tables to be configured for each Glue catalog schema.